pconley/Shiken/README.md

 - `webtests/google`    # simple tests of google site
 - `webtests/travel`    # more complex example of tests of **[agile travel](http://travel.agileway.net)**

-Each example must be run independently.
+Each example **must** be run independently.
 Check the code in the files for more information.
+Your task is probably to copy the travel example and adapt ti to your own website.
+Note that like the exampls the specs do not necessarily have to be related to the rails application, but can be used independently as a test vehicle.
+But, the normal case is as part of the rails project... and correctlydesigned can be run against both localhost and the production system.

 Use the `rspec` command to run the example specs:

 ```
-# Run only model specs
+# Run only the google specs
 rspec webtests/google

-# Run only model specs
+# Run only travel specs
 rspec webtests/travel

+# Run only one spec file
+rspec webtests/travel/test01_login_spec.rb

 ```

-By default the above will run all `_spec.rb` files in the `webtests` directory.
+By default the above will run all `_spec.rb` files in the `webtests/{example}` directory.
 For more details about this see the [RSpec spec file docs](https://www.relishapp.com/rspec/rspec-core/docs/spec-files).